Quick reference guide

 Water regularly in the spring–summer growing season, reduce watering in the late summer and fall, and keep the plant dry over winter.
 What "regularly" means will depend on your climate!
 In Arizona I need to water once or twice a week in the growing season.

-Take your cue from the plant: if stems are firm, it is hydrated.
+Take your cue from the plant: if stems are plump and firm, it is hydrated.
 If stems start to wither and feel almost squishy or spongy, it's getting too dry.
-Be careful not to overwater your stapeliads by allowing the soil to dry out between waterings.
+Be careful not to overwater your stapeliads and allow the soil to dry out between waterings.

 I quit watering for the winter when overnight temperatures start to regularly drop below 40–50°F (5–10 °C).
 Plants with damp roots in colder weather are at risk of succumbing to root rot.
-This holds true for a lot of ascepliads, including plumeria and adenium.
+This holds true for a lot of ascepliads, including plumeria and desert roses.

 Overwintering

-It’s normal for stapeliads to discolor and shrivel some in their winter state.
+It is normal for stapeliads to discolor and shrivel some in their winter state.
+Some develop lovely stress colorations... others get melodramatic and look like they are dying a bit.

 A lot of stapeliads will survive freezing or near-freezing temperatures outdoors if kept dry.
-I have observed lovely specimens growing in my neighborhood through the winter in Arizona, but I think they do best in protected "heat pockets" under large trees and next to houses.
+I see lovely specimens growing in my neighborhood through the winter in Arizona, but have observed they do best in protected "heat pockets" under large trees and next to houses.

 Fertilizer